ecrc/bemfmm/README.md

 ### Compiling and Linking ###

 Edit make.inc file to include all of your installed dependencies.
 The default ones are set to GNU GCC compiler with MPICH.
 If you have these two configured and installed on your system, then you may not need to edit the make.inc file.
 Anything that you do not want to include in the make, just comment it out in the make.inc.
 The Makefile, on the other hand, is dynamic, therefore, you do not need to change it.
 All of your changes must be directed to the make.inc file only.
-Even if you want to add additional compiler's flags, use **USERCXXFLAGS** variable in the make.inc to include all of your flags.
+Even if you want to add additional compiler's flags, use **USERCXXFLAGS**, **USERLIBS**, **USERINCS** variables in the make.inc to include all of your flags.
 Once you edit the make.inc file, you can just do:

 ```bash
 make clean